Help Guide

 Administration orders

-For multiple debts (including at least one CCJ) in England and Wales, you may make one affordable monthly payment to the court, which distributes funds to creditors.
+For multiple debts (including at least one CCJ) in England & Wales, you may make one affordable monthly payment to the court, which will distribute funds to creditors.
 Most enforcement pauses while active, but the orders still appear on your record.

 Fines and child maintenance liability orders